dedis/odyssey/docs/introduction.md

 # Auditable Sharing and Management of Sensitive Data Across Jurisdictions

-Because sharing sensitive data between multiple distrustfull parties can be a challenge, Odyssey makes use of state-of-the-art secret management on the blockchain, coupled with an enclave deleviery mechanism, to ensure controlled and safe delivery of the data, as well as proper destruction with controller life-cycle.
-At rest, data are stored encrypted on a private cloud provider.
-Data can be requested and decrypted based on the attribute of a project that clearly defines the context on wich the data will be used.
-Data are never decrypted outside a virtual machine created on fly for that purpose.
-The lifecycle of the VM ensures that unencrypted data are deleted after use, preventing accidental or malicious leakage.
+Because sharing sensitive data between multiple distrustfull parties can be a challenge, Odyssey make use of state-of-the-art secret management service on the blockchain, coupled with an enclave delivery mechanism, to ensure controlled and safe delivery of the data, as well as proper destruction of the data with a controlled life-cycle.
+At rest, data is stored encrypted on a private cloud provider.
+Data can be requested and decrypted based on the attributes of a project that clearly defines the context on wich the data will be used.
+Data is never decrypted outside a virtual machine created on fly for that purpose.
+The lifecycle of the VM ensures that unencrypted data is deleted after use, preventing accidental or malicious leakage.

 This repo holds all the components necessary to run the Odyssey